CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 you're familiar with the SMTP protocol, you may be aware of the fact that you normally also need to supply an envelope address to deliver email.
 This envelope address is the address to which bounces or out-of-office replies get sent.
-But because SMTPeter takes care of processing your bounces, you do not have to supply such an envelope address.
-SMTPeter adds its own envelope address to your messages to collect the bounces.
+Because SMTPeter takes care of processing your bounces, you do not have to supply such an envelope address.
+SMTPeter adds its own envelope address to collect the bounces.

 If you to handle the bounces yourself, you can add an extra "envelope" address to the input data.
 Besides this envelope address, you might also be interested